doekman/postgres-with-nextcloud/README.md

 The last command shows all tables and views you can query from.
 Let's query some:

-	select * from nextcloud.log$all where "user" ilike '%some_name%'; -- Filter on user name
+	select * from nextcloud.log$all where user_name ilike '%some_name%'; -- Filter on user name
-	select * from nextcloud.log$all where "remoteaddr" = '10.20.30.40'; -- Query for client's IP-address
+	select * from nextcloud.log$all where remote_addr = '10.20.30.40'; -- Query for client's IP-address

 And to quit `psql`, type: